#38 Difference Between Envy and Jealousy: Transforming Bitterness into Faith

 His Timing Is Ideal

 We are our biggest obstacles because we keep surrendering by comparing our success to others.
-While considering the life journey of others who are moving further in life, creating families, starting new jobs, and working towards other goals, we are often left wondering, what is wrong with us?
+While considering the life journey of others who are moving further in life, creating families, starting new jobs, and working toward other goals, we are often left wondering, what is wrong with us?
+How to stop being jealous is found by embracing God’s timing, understanding that everything unfolds in its perfect season.

 The same goes for us.
 Just like God may be working behind the scenes on something we cannot see right now.
 He understands what is best.
 He knows what we need and when we need it.
 This builds our faith.